developedbyluke/tech257_python/README.md

 ## Difference Between Git and GitHub

 While Git and GitHub are often mentioned together, they serve different roles in the development process.
 Git is a version control system that allows you to track changes, revert to previous stages, and collaborate on code.
-GitHub, on the other hand, is a hosting service for Git repositories, providing a web-based graphical interface.
-It offers several collaboration features such as bug tracking, feature requests, task management, and continuous integration.
+GitHub is a hosting service for Git repositories, providing a way to manage remote repositories.
+It has many features such as bug tracking, feature requests, task management, and continuous integration.

 **Git**  is a tool you install locally on your machine to manage your codebase, while **GitHub**  is a service you use online to store your Git-managed projects and collaborate with others.
 ### Syncing Local and Remote Repositories